HackerUSA-CE/aisd-wde-5-responsive-boxes/README.md

 ```

 **Explanation:**
-The `container` class creates a grid layout to hold all the boxes.
-This CSS also sets up a grid container using `display: grid;`.
-The grid has four columns and three rows, with gaps between the grid items for spacing.
-The `grid-template-columns` and `grid-template-rows` properties define the structure, while `max-width` ensures the container doesn't stretch too wide on larger screens, maintaining a neat layout.
+The .container class creates a grid layout with four columns and three rows, ensuring even spacing and alignment of grid items.
+The grid-template-columns and grid-template-rows properties define the grid structure, while max-width prevents the container from becoming too wide on large screens, maintaining a balanced and organized layout.

-5. **Styling the Boxes:**
+## 8. **Styling the Boxes:**
+In this step, you'll apply styles to the grid boxes, including padding, rounded corners, centered text, and unique background colors for each box.

+- [ ] Open your `styles.css` file and add the following lines of CSS code.

 ```css
 .box {